Zhao Liying

-Zhao Liying (赵丽颖, born 16 October 1987), also known as Zanilia Zhao, is a Chinese actress and singer.
-She is best known for her roles in television series Legend of Lu Zhen (2013), Boss & Me (2014), The Journey of Flower (2015), The Mystic Nine (2016), Noble Aspirations (2016), Princess Agents (2017), The Story of Minglan (2018), and Legend of Fei (2020).
+Zhao Liying (赵丽颖, born October 16, 1987), also known as Zanilia Zhao, is a Chinese actress.
+She rose to prominence with the historical drama Legend of Lu Zhen (2013), followed by the television dramas Boss & Me (2014), The Journey of Flower (2015), The Mystic Nine (2016), Noble Aspirations (2016), Princess Agents (2017), The Story of Minglan (2018), Legend of Fei (2020), and The Legend of Shen Li (2024).
+Zhao won Best Actress at the Flying Apsaras Awards and Golden Eagle Awards for her performance in Wild Bloom (2022).

+In film, she is best known for starring in Duckweed (2017), The Monkey King 3 (2018), and Article 20 (2024).

 Early life

-Zhao was born on 16 October 1987 in Langfang, Hebei.
+Zhao was born on October 16, 1987, in Langfang, Hebei.
 She graduated from Langfang School of Electronic Information Engineering, a secondary professional training school.
-She has said of this period: I was born in a village, but it was the experience of rural life that strengthened my strong will and gave me a firm and tenacious personality.
-It is these experiences that have made me who I am today.
-So I think it is his strong heart, the persistent pursuit of dreams, the perseverance and steadfastness of the profession which you are engaged in, as well as the calmness and stability when facing the vanity that makes a hero.

 Career

 2006–2012: Beginnings

 In 2006, Zhao Liying participated in the Yahoo Search Star Game and became the final winner.
-She then signed with Huayi Brothers as a new talent.
+She subsequently signed with Huayi Brothers.
 In 2007, Zhao made her acting debut in the family drama Golden Marriage directed by Zheng Xiaolong.

 In 2009, Zhao took on her first historical drama role in The Firmament of The Pleiades.
 The series was broadcast on Japanese channel NHK and earned critical acclaim.
 Zhao received the Most Popular Actress award at the Chinese Creative Short Video Awards.

-In 2010, first started to gain recognition from mainland audiences after starring in The Dream of Red Mansions (2010), based on the novel of the same name by Cao Xueqin.
+In 2010, she first started to gain recognition from mainland audiences after appearing in The Dream of Red Mansions (2010), based on the novel of the same name by Cao Xueqin.
 In 2011, Zhao's popularity rose following her role as Princess Qing'er in New My Fair Princess.